Signs And Symptoms Of Depression In The Elderly

 Strategies for managing depression later in life may include eating a healthy diet, getting regular exercise, socializing with others, and seeking treatment from a health care provider such as your primary care provider or a therapist.
 Therapy, either in-person or through an online platform like BetterHelp, can also be a helpful resource for those in need of additional support.

-What are five common symptoms of depression in older adults?
+What are the five common symptoms of depression in older adults?

 The symptoms of depression can often be similar for individuals of all ages.
 For example, five depression symptoms in older adults may include:

-These symptoms may also be experienced by younger people, including middle-aged adults, young adults, adolescents, and children.
-However, the causes of depression in older adults may differ from other ages.
-For instance, elders are often isolated, which may increase the risk of developing depression.
+These symptoms may also be experienced by depressed younger people, including middle-aged adults, young adults, adolescents, and children.
+However, the causes of depression in older adults may differ from those in other ages.
+For instance, elders are often isolated, which may pose a greater risk of developing depression.
+Also, older adults with two or more health conditions have an increased risk of experiencing depressive symptoms.

 What is the best antidepressant for older adults?